 Now both Sylvia and Marsha did a lot for trans street kids and all street kids in general L, G, B, and T and they deserve respect and credit in our history for that.
 But the rumors, and folklore must stop.
 No individual, no certain group of people started the Stonewall Riots.
 It was ALL of us who did.
 Gay, Lesbian, Bi, Trans, Straight, Black, White, Hispanic and so on.
 Everyone took part and honestly those who do try to claim credit or a certain individual and group are just as bad as Roland Emmerich.

 Our history is not well documented and very fragile.
-Lets try to keep it truthful and well documented and keep personal agendas out of it.
+Lets try to keep it truthful and keep personal agendas out of it.